cpierard/cpierard.github.io/_posts/2022-07-18-hydrothermal.md

 The vent field is located in the Mid Atlantic Ridge (MAR) between 37°3′N and 37°37′N, 400 km southwest of the Azores Islands, and the Azores Triple Junction (see Figure 1).
 The rift valley where the vent field is located is known as the Lucky Strike Segment.
 This segment is 60 km long and 10 km to 15 km wide, bounded by 1000 m high axial valley walls.
 At its center, the segment shallows (~1700 m deep) due to the presence of the Lucky Strike volcano (Ondréas et al., 2009).

 Lucky Strike is one of the largest axial volcano within the rift valley on the MAR (see Figure 1) and hosts the highest diversity of species of all the vent systems in slow-spreading ridges.
 At its center, in the caldera, there is a young solidified lava lake about 200 m wide, which is the place that has hydrothermal activity.
 In Lucky Strike there are 30 vents sites distributed over a 1 km2 area (Karson et al., 2015).
-The plume has an estimated height of ∼100 m, with a total heat flux of (3800 ± 1200) MW (Jean-Baptiste et al., 2008)
+The plume has an estimated height of ∼100 m, with a total heat flux of 3800 MW ± 1200 MW (Jean-Baptiste et al., 2008)

 <style>
 .aligncenter {